random trip report

 David P. Anderson

-Software synthesizers like Pianoteq can generate reasonably good piano sounds (or you can get a MIDI grand).
+Software synthesizers like Pianoteq produce reasonably good piano sounds (or you can get a MIDI grand).
 Computers can play notes with precise timing and dynamics.
 So one can imagine performing a piano piece using a computer.

-When I describe prepared performance to my pianist friends, their initial reaction is usually dismissive.
+When I describe the idea of prepared performance to my pianist friends, their initial reaction is usually dismissive.
 This is understandable: the act of physically playing a piece can be magical: it combines emotion, physicality, listening, and spontaneity.
-It's hard to imagine that anything you do sitting at a computer could produce a result as beautiful or meaningful as a live performance.
+It's hard to imagine that anything done sitting at a computer could produce a result as beautiful or meaningful as a live performance.

 But I have a different viewpoint.
 When I work on a piece, it starts as a mental process.
 I hear the piece, perhaps from a recording or by reading through the score.
 It sits in my mind, gestating.
 I imagine different ways it might sound, and different moods or feelings it might evoke.
 This translates into choices in tempo, dynamics, articulation etc. - i.e., nuance.
 This exploration might take place at the keyboard or away from it.